aws-samples/mwaa-disaster-recovery/README.md

 > - You will need to have [Docker](https://www.docker.com/) running for the integration test to work.
 > - You may need to enable [Windows Subsystem for Linux](https://blogs.windows.com/windowsdeveloper/2016/03/30/run-bash-on-ubuntu-on-windows/) to run the build scripts in a Windows OS.
 > - Make sure port 8080 is not used by another process.
-> - Check the container startup progress with docker ps.
+> - View the container startup with the docker logs command.
+> - Monitor the containers with docker ps.
-> - After the aws-mwaaa-local-runner container is up and healthy, you can access Airflow by navigating to http://localhost:8080
+> - After the aws-mwaaa-local-runner container is up and healthy, you can access Airflow by navigating to http://localhost:8080.
 > - Username/password: admin/test

 Please also review the [Using the Metadata Backup and Restore DAGs Independently](#using-the-metadata-backup-and-restore-dags-independently) section on how to run the backup and restore locally for testing the `mwaa_dr` framework.